SAN GABRIEL VALLEY AQUATIC CENTER

 Project Background

-The project will be located at 635 N. California Avenue in the unincorporated community of West Puente Valley.
-The land will be leased to the County of Los Angeles Department of Parks and Recreation by the Hacienda La Puente Unified School District.
+The project will be located at 14804 Temple Avenue in the unincorporated community of West Puente Valley.
+The site for the Aquatic Center is currently open space formerly occupied by Temple Academy which was closed by the Hacienda La Puente Unified School District in September 2020.
+The land is being leased to the County of Los Angeles Department of Parks and Recreation by the Hacienda La Puente Unified School District.

 Project Timeline